-The pair responsible for the now-defunct, but still fondly remembered Mile End restaurant Lili Co are at it again.
+The pair responsible for the now-defunct but still fondly remembered Mile End restaurant Lili Co are at it again.
 Except this time, David Pellizzari (chef) and Catherine Draws (front of house and wine) have made it farther west, to Saint-Henri, with the upcoming opening of their new Italian restaurant, BarBara, slated for January 25.

-“It’s going to mainly be classic Italian, but then again it’s David, and he puts a little twist on everything he does,” Draws says.
+“It’s going to mainly be classic Italian, but then again, it’s David, and he puts a little twist on everything he does,” Draws says.
 To illustrate, she points to his take on tortiglioni ragu, a pasta resembling rigatoni in shape (as per tradition), but served with a lamb ragu spiced with North African flavours — perhaps a nod to Pellizzari’s former gig at Petite Patrie’s Darna Bistroquet.
-“In that way he isn’t totally by the book, but then when it comes to his pasta-making he is,” she says.
+“In that way, he isn’t totally by the book, but then when it comes to his pasta-making, he is,” she says.

 Here, locals will be able to pick up ready-to-cook pastas, charcuterie, jarred sauces and antipasti, bottles of wine, coffee grains in bulk (from café Paquebot supplier ZAB), and some sourdough loaves (ciabatta, and a semolina and fennel option to start), courtesy of nearby small-batch bakery Miette.
 “We decided to add the bread to our offer because a lot of our neighbours were asking us whether we’d have any.
 It’s something the neighbourhood seemed to need,” Draws says.

 It was on a casual phone call with Draws, an old friend of Urli’s, that the idea for the Lili Co couple to take over the space was born.
 “Nic has a really good eye because that space was just perfect.
 And we liked that we’d be able to work on it really slowly given the circumstances right now.
-When else would we able to build a restaurant like that?”
+When else would we be able to build a restaurant like that?”